Ahmad al-Maqqari: Life

 A native of Tlemcen and from a prominent intellectual family originally from the village of Maqqara, near M'sila in Algeria.
 After his early education in Tlemcen, al-Maqqari travelled to Fes in Morocco and then to Marrakesh, following the court of Ahmad al-Mansur.
-On al-Mansur's death in 1603, al-Maqqari established himself in Fes, where he was appointed both as mufti and as the imam of the Qarawiyyin Mosque by al-Mansour's successor, Zidan Abu Maali.
+On al-Mansur's death in 1603, al-Maqqari established himself in Fes, where he was the imam of the Qarawiyyin Mosque.

 In 1617, he left for the East, possibly following a quarrel with the local ruler, and took up residence in Cairo, where he composed his best known work, Nafḥ al-ṭīb.

-In 1620 he visited Jerusalem and Damascus, and made five pilgrimages over six years.
+In 1620, he visited Jerusalem and Damascus, and made five pilgrimages over six years.
 At Mecca and Medina he gave popular lectures on ḥadīth.
-In 1628 he was again in Damascus, where he continued his lectures on Muhammad al-Bukhari's collection of Ḥadīth ('Traditions'), and spoke much of the glories of Muslim Iberia, and received the impulse to write his work on this subject later.
-That year he returned to Cairo and spent a year in writing his history of Spain from material he had mainly collected at the Sa'dian library in Marrakesh.
+In 1628, he was again in Damascus, where he continued his lectures on Muhammad al-Bukhari's collection of Ḥadīth ('Traditions'), and spoke much of the glories of Muslim Iberia, and received the impulse to write his work on this subject later.
+That year he returned to Cairo and spent a year in writing his history of Spain.
 Surviving manuscripts are now held in part at El Escorial, near Madrid.
 He died in 1632 during preparations to settle in Damascus.